 David Bradwell is the Refugee Co-ordinator for Scottish Faiths Action for Refugees.
-He is a New Scot, having been born in Manchester, brought up in Derbyshire and studied and worked in London before moving to Scotland in 2010.
 He has previously served as Secretary of the Churches Refugee Network, as Scottish Churches Parliamentary Officer and as Associate Secretary of the Church and Society Council of the Church of Scotland.
-He is a member of the Methodist Church and sits on the British Methodist-Catholic Dialogue Commission.
 David is part of the Joint Public Issues Team.
+In June 2017 he was elected to the Executive Committee of the Churches’ Commission for Migrants in Europe.
 He lives in East Lothian.

 You can contact him by calling 07341 478 174 or email email@example.com

 Sabine Chalmers is the Refugee Project Development Worker for Scottish Faiths Action for Refugees.
 She has a Bachelor and Master’s degree in International Development with a focus on forced migration.
 Working with IDPs and refugees in Vienna and Azerbaijan, as well as growing up in the Middle East, she is keen to apply her experience in helping the Scottish faith community respond to current refugee matters in a practical and compassionate way.
 Originally from Austria, Sabine is married to a Scotsman, lives in Edinburgh, works part-time at CrossReach and worships at a Presbyterian church.
 To contact Sabine email firstname.lastname@example.org

 Ephraim Borowski is the Director of the Scottish Council of Jewish Communities.